3Dmondo/fractal/COPILOT_AGENT_PROMPT.md

 Test 4 (manual):
 - Verify zoom focuses on the pointer and panning feels correct.

+Step 5 — Implement window/canvas resize and mobile/touch interaction
+- **Window/canvas resize:**
+  - Detect when the browser window or canvas size changes.
+  - Recompute aspect ratio and view parameters.
+  - Update the uniform buffer and redraw Mandelbrot to fit the new size.
+- **Mobile/touch interaction:**
+  - Add touch event handlers for pan (single finger drag) using Blazor pointer events.
+  - Add pinch-to-zoom (multi-touch) support, preferring Blazor pointer events.
+Use a JS helper only if Blazor cannot provide required multi-touch data.
+  - Ensure pan/zoom logic matches desktop behavior for consistency.

+Minimal changes:
+- Add event handlers and logic for resize and mobile/touch.
+- Update uniform buffer and redraw as needed.

+Test 5 (manual):
+- Resize the browser window and confirm Mandelbrot view updates responsively.
+- On mobile: drag to pan, pinch to zoom.
+Confirm interaction matches desktop.

-Step 5 — Refactor and follow SOLID
+Step 6 — Refactor and follow SOLID
 - Extract shader strings into small helpers or separate resource files (still kept minimal).
 - Encapsulate view state and uniform buffer logic into a small `WebGpuViewState` class (single responsibility) with methods: `UpdateCenter`, `UpdateScale`, `WriteToBuffer`.
 - Ensure the `Home` component delegates rendering and state update responsibilities to these classes.
 - Keep the public surface of the component minimal for testability.

-Test 5 (manual):
+Test 6 (manual):
 - Run and smoke-test all interactions again.
 Ensure code is readable and unit-testable where possible.

-Step 6 — Optional: try double precision
+Step 7 — Optional: try double precision
 - If the single-precision implementation works, attempt to reproduce the algorithm in double precision:
   - WebGPU/WGSL does NOT have built-in 64-bit floats in all implementations; check target browser support.
 If WGSL supports `f64` on your platform and the Evergine bindings support it, port the shader back to double precision.
 - Alternatively emulate higher precision with techniques such as `vec2<f32>` high/low decomposition.

-Test 6 (manual):
+Test 7 (manual):
 - If attempting true double precision, validate results vs single-precision and verify performance.

 Safety & debugging guidance